Pattern Rigidity and the Hilbert-Smith Conjecture: Finite Volume Manifolds of Negative Curvature

 \subsection{Symmetric Patterns of Horoballs}

-The boundary of $\GG (\Gamma , \Gamma_\HH )$ will be called the relative hyperbolic boundary of $(G, \HH )$ and denoted as $\partial (G, \HH )$.
-Also, we shall denote the collection of hyperbolic cones $cH \subset \GG (\Gamma , \Gamma_\HH )$ as $c\HH$ and refer to indivdual elements of $c\HH$ as {\it horoballs}.
+$M$ has a finite number of cusps.
+Lifting these to $\widetilde{M}$ we obtain an equivariant collection $c\HH$ of horoballs.
+For convenience of exposition we assume that $M$ has one cusp.
+We shall denote individual elements of $c\HH$ by $cH$ or $cH_i$.
+The boundary of the horoball $cH$ is called a horosphere and is denoted as $H$.
+The collection of horospheres will be denoted by $\HH$.
+Let $G = \pi_1(M)$ and let $K $ denote the fundamental group of the cusp.

 The collection $c\HH$ will be called a symmetric pattern (of horoballs).
-It is a fact that elements of $c\HH$ are uniformly quasiconvex \cite{BDM} and that for any two distinct $cH_1, cH_2 \in c\HH$, there is a coarsely well-defined `centroid', i.e. the shortest geodesic joining $cH_1, cH_2 \in c\HH$ is coarsely well-defined (any two such lie in a uniformly bounded neighborhood of each other \cite{farb-relhyp} ) and hence its mid-point (the centroid of $cH_1, cH_2$) is coarsely well-defined.
+It is a fact that elements of $c\HH$ are uniformly quasiconvex \cite{farb-relhyp} and that for any two distinct $cH_1, cH_2 \in c\HH$, there is a coarsely well-defined `centroid', i.e. the shortest geodesic joining $cH_1, cH_2 \in c\HH$ is coarsely well-defined (any two such lie in a uniformly bounded neighborhood of each other \cite{farb-relhyp} ) and hence its mid-point (the centroid of $cH_1, cH_2$) is coarsely well-defined.

+In \cite{farb-relhyp}, Farb proves that $G$ is strongly hyperbolic relative to $K$.
+This is equivalent to the statement that $\widetilde{M}$ is strongly hyperbolic relative to $c\HH$.
+Equivalently, the `neutered space' $\widetilde{M} \setminus ~ \bigcup_{cH \in c\HH} ~ Int ~(cH)$ is hyperbolic relative to the collection $\HH$.
+We refer to \cite{farb-relhyp} for background on relative hyperbolicity.

-We now recast the relevant definitions and propositions of Sections 1 and 3 in the context of relative hyperbolicity.
-Let $\Gamma$, $\Gamma_H$, $\Gamma_\HH$ denote respectively the Cayley graph of $G$, some translate of the Cayley (sub)graph of $H$ and the collection of translates of $\Gamma_H$ for $H \in \HH$.
+We now recast the relevant definitions and propositions of Sections 1 and 3 in the present context.
+Let $\Gamma$, $\Gamma_K$, $\Gamma_\KK$ denote respectively the Cayley graph of $G$, some translate of the Cayley (sub)graph of $K$ and the collection of translates of $\Gamma_K$ (assuming as usual that the finite generating set of $K$ used in constructing $\Gamma_K$ is contained in the the finite generating set of $G$ used in constructing $\Gamma$).